 Participants who meet the necessary Greenlandic residency requirements are eligible for local entry, which includes only the race.

-Please note: If you are looking to enjoy an extended holiday in Ilulissat and reside elsewhere in Greenland, it is certainly possible to join the standard international 7-day package.
+Please note: If you are looking to enjoy an extended holiday in Ilulissat and reside elsewhere in Greenland, it is certainly possible to join the standard international 5-day or 6-day package.

 As proof of eligbility, residents and citizens of Greenland must present a current, valid residency permit and/or employer certificate.
 Upon receiving your entry, we will contact you to request copies of your official, government-issued documentation.